openshift/enhancements/enhancements/etcd/automated-backups-no-config.md

 ## Summary

-To enable automated etcd backups of an Openshift cluster from day one after installation, without provided configuration from the user.
+To enable automated backups of Etcd datastore and cluster resource of an Openshift cluster from day one after installation, without provided configuration from the user.

+This document outlines the possible approaches that were investigated, discussed and tested, in addition to the final implemented approach.

 ## Motivation

-The current [automated backup of etcd](https://docs.openshift.com/container-platform/4.15/backup_and_restore/control_plane_backup_and_restore/backing-up-etcd.html#creating-automated-etcd-backups_backup-etcd) of an OpenShift cluster relies on user provided configurations.
+The current method of Backup and Restore of an Openshift cluster is outlined in  [Automated Backups of etcd](https://github.com/openshift/enhancements/blob/master/enhancements/etcd/automated-backups.md).
+This approach relies on user supplied configuration in the form of `config.openshift.io/v1alpha1 Backup` CR.

 To improve the user's experience, this work proposes taking etcd backup using default config from day one, without additional configuration from the user.

+Moreover, for recovery in disaster scenarios of an Openshift cluster, where more than one control-plane node is lost, this proposal attempts to store backups on all control-plane nodes.

+### User Stories

+* As a cluster administrator, I would like OCP cluster backup to be taken without configuration from day one, after installation.
+* As a cluster administrator, I would like to OCP cluster backups available on all master nodes, so that I have a recent cluster state to recover from in the event of quorum loss (i.e. losing a majority of control-plane nodes).

 ### Goals

 * Backups should be taken without configuration after cluster installation from day 1.
-* Backups are saved to a default location on each master node's disk using `hostPath` volume.
+* Backups are saved to a default location on each master node's file system.
 * Backups are taken according to a default schedule.
 * Backups are being maintained according to a default retention policy.